 There will be no absolute solution to this dilemma.
 What may be effective in one area might not in another.

-I’m of the general opinion that being ‘grayed out’ and unremarkable is preferred, while at the same time being backed up with a strong defensible position.
+I’m of the general opinion that being ‘grayed out’ and unremarkable is preferred (and ideally not seen at all from the road).
+While at the same time being backed up with a strong defensible position.
 Plus, a backup plan to bug out (even just temporarily) if things get out of hand (no sense dying over ‘stuff’).
 You could have cache’s elsewhere to get you by.

 There’s nothing to see here.
 Move along…